Rohithreddykolanu/My-Portfolio/README.md

 ## ✨ Features Included

 The site incorporates several JavaScript-powered interactive features for better usability and modern user experience:

-### 🌗 Light Mode / Dark Mode Toggle
-- Allows the user to switch between light and dark themes for visual comfort.
-- Toggle switch remembers the user's preference using local storage or similar method.

 ### 🔝 Back to Top Button
 - A button that appears when the user scrolls down.